Damascus: Seljuq and Ayyubid periods

-In 1164, King Amalric of Jerusalem invaded Fatimid Egypt, which requested help from Nur ad-Din.
+In 1164, King Amalric of Jerusalem invaded Fatimid Egypt, requested help from Nur ad-Din.
 The Nur ad-Din sent his general Shirkuh, and in 1166 Amalric was defeated at the Battle of al-Babein.
 When Shirkuh died in 1169, he was succeeded by his nephew Yusuf, better known as Saladin, who defeated a joint crusader-Byzantine siege of Damietta.
 Saladin eventually overthrew the Fatimid caliphs and established himself as Sultan of Egypt.
 He also began to assert his independence from Nur ad-Din, and with the death of both Amalric and Nur ad-Din in 1174, he was well-placed to begin exerting control over Damascus and Nur ad-Din's other Syrian possessions.
 In 1177 Saladin was defeated by the crusaders at the Battle of Montgisard, despite his numerical superiority.
 Saladin also besieged Kerak in 1183, but was forced to withdraw.
-He finally launched a full invasion of Jerusalem in 1187, and annihilated the crusader army at the Battle of Hattin in July.
+He finally launched a full invasion of Jerusalem in 1187 and annihilated the crusader army at the Battle of Hattin in July.
 Acre fell to Saladin soon after, and Jerusalem itself was captured in October.
 These events shocked Europe, resulting in the Third Crusade in 1189, led by Richard I of England, Philip II of France and Frederick I, Holy Roman Emperor, though the last drowned en route.

 The surviving crusaders, joined by new arrivals from Europe, put Acre to a lengthy siege which lasted until 1191.
 After re-capturing Acre, Richard defeated Saladin at the Battle of Arsuf in 1191 and the Battle of Jaffa in 1192, recovering most of the coast for the Christians, but could not recover Jerusalem or any of the inland territory of the kingdom.
 The crusade came to an end peacefully, with the Treaty of Jaffa in 1192.
-Saladin allowed pilgrimages to be made to Jerusalem, allowing the crusaders to fulfil their vows, after which they all returned home.
+Saladin allowed pilgrimages to be made to Jerusalem, allowing the Crusaders to fulfill their vows, after which they all returned home.
 Local crusader barons set about rebuilding their kingdom from Acre and the other coastal cities.

 Saladin died in 1193, and there were frequent conflicts between different Ayyubid sultans ruling in Damascus and Cairo.
 Damascus was the capital of independent Ayyubid rulers between 1193 and 1201, from 1218 to 1238, from 1239 to 1245, and from 1250 to 1260.
 At other times it was ruled by the Ayyubid rulers of Egypt.
 During the internecine wars fought by the Ayyubid rulers, Damascus was besieged repeatedly, as, e.g., in 1229.